wso2/docs-is/en/docs/learn/introduction-to-xacml-policies.md

-# Writing XACML policies in WSO2 Identity Server - 1
+# Introduction to XACML Policies

-This page explains how to write policies in XACML for WSO2 Identity Server.
+This page guides you through writing XACML policies for WSO2 Identity Server.

-!!! note
+!!! note "Before you begin"

-    Before you begin,

-    Before start writing an XACML policy.
-It is better to get an understanding of XACML architecture, XACML language, and syntax.
-If you are a beginner, Please follow the following documentation before you start writing XACML policies.
+    If you are a beginner, follow the documentation given below to gain a better understanding of XACML architecture, XACML language, and syntax before you start writing XACML policies.

-    -   [Why we need XACML and the XACML architecture.](../../get-started/access-control-and-entitlement-management#why-xacml)
+    -   [Why we need XACML and the XACML architecture](../../get-started/access-control-and-entitlement-management#why-xacml)
     -   [XACML Policy language and Syntax](../../get-started/access-control-and-entitlement-management#xacml-policy-language-structure-and-syntax)